-Many experts argue in favour of tracking your business assets, in particular your vehicles.
-Ruth King, best selling author, consultant, and entrepreneur, agrees that a productivity killer is field service businesses “not having GPS on their trucks.
+Many experts argue in favor of tracking your business assets, in particular your vehicles.
+Ruth King, best-selling author, consultant, and entrepreneur, agrees that a productivity killer is field service businesses “not having GPS on their trucks.
 Owners must know where the trucks are at all times and field personnel must not use them for non-working activities without consent of owners.”

-“Rogue” driving shouldn’t even be your biggest concern – if you hire smart(link to article about hiring when it’s ready), you won’t have to worry about it too much.
+“Rogue” driving shouldn’t even be your biggest concern – if you hire smart, you won’t have to worry about it too much.
 But not knowing where your techs’ location at any given time during work hours is a big risk.
 How else will you know who to send out to a job?

 If you simply call a random employee, you run the risk of him being two hours’ drive away.
 Someone else might have been only a few minutes.
 That’s lost billable time.
 Sure, you can check with everyone when you have 2-3 techs only.
 But as you grow, this will become impossible to manage properly.

 This is a tip that fits the “quality not quantity” adage.
 It’s natural to want to accept every job when you want to grow your company.
 But if you don’t have a defined service area, you run the risk of stretching yourself too thin.
-This puts your techs on the road for hours just for a 5 minute job.
+This puts your techs on the road for hours just for a 5-minute job.
 It’s a good idea to discuss this with your team.
-Then agree on a maximum driving distance from you company’s headquarters or truck storage.
+Then agree on a maximum driving distance from your company’s headquarters or truck storage.

 Ruth King agrees again that “Many companies travel too far, and don’t charge the customers the appropriate fee for travel time.
 A smaller geographic base, whenever possible, leads to more calls per day.”

 All in all, these are the 4 easy to implement productivity hacks that will help any field service company boost their business.
 Just in case you need a hand with it, we’ve put together a free-to-download KPI spreadsheet.
 Click below to download!